 10 peppercorns, 2 bay leafs.

 In a pot, add the water, vinegar, sugar, peppercorns, and bay leafs.
-Slowly bring it to a boil and taste it and balance it with salt and pepper.
+Slowly bring it to a boil while occasionally stirring, taste it, and balance it with salt and pepper.
 Then let it cool back down to room temperature.
 Slice the cucumbers into really fine slices, 1-2mm (0.06inch) thick.
 If you have a mandoline slicer, it’s perfect for this job.
 Add the cucumber slices to a sterilized jar and pour the heavenly – and not hot – liquid over, until all the cucumber slices are covered.
 By waiting until it’s cold, you retain the crispiness of the cucumber.